 However, it is easier to deal with an acknowledged spin doctor than with fake news.
 You know that the minister’s spokesperson is paid to gloss over problems and spotlight achievements.
 Only the most unskilled will actually lie because it is easy to disprove lies with minimal research.
 And thorough preliminary research coupled with good interviewing techniques can shake evasions and misleading emphases.
 Remember, spokespeople are just doing their jobs, as you are doing yours.

-Besides official spokespersons, governments – and quite a few large corporations – have intelligence agencies trying to covertly advance their bosses’, and sometimes their own, objectives.
+Besides official spokespersons, governments and many large corporations have intelligence agencies trying to covertly advance their bosses’ objectives.
 The U.S. government used its intelligence agencies to plant stories in the media about Saddam Hussein’s ‘weapons of mass destruction’ which, as it turned out later, he did not possess.

 Planting stories is daily routine for secret services, which run entire departments aimed at influencing the media.
-They often spy on journalists to find out what investigators know, they even attempt to recruit them (in some cases, successfully).
-But just as often, they feed journalists (often spectacular-sounding) information with the objective of spinning them, and through them, the public.
-Be very, very cautious when someone seems all too willing to ‘help’ you with important tapes and documents, even if their motivations sound plausible.
+They often spy on journalists to find out what investigators know, and even attempt to recruit them.
+But just as often, they feed journalists information with the objective of getting their desired slant in an article, which would in turn be read by the public.
+Be alert when someone seems all too willing to ‘help’ you with important tapes and documents, even if their motivations sound plausible.

 Evelyn Groenink, who founded the Forum for African Investigative Reporters Network, investigated the killing of Dulcie September, a representative of the African National Congress in Paris in 1988.
 In this case, the French secret services planted many false reports in the newspapers ‘identifying’ foreign killers to obscure their own role.
-Groenink was once promised ‘300 hours of tape-recorded conversations’ with a known French arms dealer by a ‘businessman who had been duped’.
+Groenink was once promised “300 hours of tape-recorded conversations with a known French arms dealer by a businessman who had been duped.
 The source seemed to have a reasonable motive for going to the press: revenge after having been defrauded.
-But when Groenink started asking questions about the massive amounts of money, time, surveillance opportunities, plane tickets and network of contacts that the ‘defrauded victim’ appeared to have at his disposal, the source disappeared – to London, where he lived and, Groenink suspects now, worked for the U.K. government or the U.K. arms industry.
+But when Groenink started asking questions about the massive amounts of money, time, surveillance opportunities, plane tickets and network of contacts that the defrauded victim appeared to have at his disposal, the source flew off to London, where he lived and where, Groenink now suspects, worked for either the U.K. government or its arms industry.

 As a rule of thumb, it is always better to find sources yourself than to allow them to find you.
 A ‘deep throat’ who claims that you must meet in a dark alley and never tell a soul about the meeting because ‘they are after him’, may very well be a part of ‘them’!
-Particularly with ‘hot’ stories, you will very often encounter sources that are reluctant to speak to you, who insist that what they tell you is off-the-record, or will not agree to be named.
-You, by all means, need to know who the person is.
-If you do not have details about your source’s background, you will not know what type of information they are qualified to speak about.
-The most risky source is an unidentified voice on the end of a phone line – even if deep throat did initiate Watergate.
+You will often encounter sources who are reluctant to speak, insist that what they tell you is off-the-record, or will not agree to be named.
+But you must know who the person is — whether his background checks out and if he is qualified to speak about what he says he knows.